mw/vp/README.md

 '{' so that a query template can be filled in and passed to sqlite.

 ```
-$ curl https://get.docker.com | vp sh | sh
+$ cat data.json | vp json | jq '.foo.bar'
 ```

-Shorthand for vp -c "set ft=sh".
+Shorthand for `vp +"set ft=json"`.
 Setting the filetype in vim enables syntax highlighting, linting, and so on.
-Modelines are sometimes used to do this, but files downloaded from the internet (like above) won't have them, and many people like to disable them for security reasons.
+Modelines are sometimes used to do this, but not all files have them, and many people like to disable them for security reasons.
+Also, filetype detection often does not work when no file extension is available.

 # Installation